Bourtange moor

 The Bourtanger Moor (Dutch: Bourtangerveen/Bourtangermoeras, German: Bourtanger Moor, Low Saxon: Boertanger Moor) was a bog in eastern parts in the Dutch provinces of Drenthe and Groningen and the bordering German districts of Bentheim and Emsland.
 A remaining stretch on the border between Drenthe and the districts Emsland and Betheim is now a nature reserve, the Internationaler Naturpark Bourtanger Moor-Bargerveen.

 Shape and size

 The Bourtange Swamp had the shape of a V. The western leg covered the valley of the Hunze and ranged towards the city of Groningen.
 The western part was bordered by the Hondsrug.
 The eastern leg was located in the valley of the Ems.
-Between these two legs lays Westerwolde.
+Between these two legs lies Westerwolde.
 At its greatest extent the swamp was about 3000 km2.

 History

 The swamp arose around 5000 BC.
 The area was already inhabited before this happened, as shown by archeological finds such as the one at Hoetsmansmeer in Groningen.
 These finds are attributed to nomads from the Mesolithic.
 Eventually these people left because of the growing swamp.

 Near Valthe - Ter Apel and Nieuw-Dordrecht remnants of roads through the bog were found, dating from the Neolithic to the Iron Age.

 From a military point of view the swamp had an important function as a protective barrier, especially between 1580 and 1850.